JosephLWalker96/underwater-object-detection/README.md

 # QR-Code-DL

-The datasets folder needs to be put in the root directory before running.
+The datasets folder needs to be put in the underwater-object-detection directory before running.

 <br />
 The project directory should look like:<br />